ExpediaGroup/beekeeper/README.md

 6. The scheduled paths are deleted by Beekeeper after a configurable delay, the default is 3 days (see [Hive table configuration](#hive-table-configuration) for more details.)

 ## Time To Live, TTL
-There is also a TTL property which, when added, will delete tables and their locations after a configurable delay.
+The "expired" TTL property will delete tables, partitions, and their locations after a configurable delay.
 If no delay is specified the default is 30 days.

 If the table is partitioned the cleanup delay will also apply to each partition that is added to the table.
-The table will only be dropped when there are no existing partitions.
+The table will only be dropped when there are no remaining partitions.

 End-to-end lifecycle example
 1. A Hive table is configured with the TTL parameter `beekeeper.remove.expired.data=true` (see [Hive table configuration](#hive-table-configuration) for more details).